aijaz/ip23/README.md

     - About MYPI
         + Two sisters
         + Originally for girls
-        + I do outdoor stuff
+        + I do outdoor stuff and am also Director of Technology
     - What you'll learn in this class
         + Programming with Python
         + Good enough to interview